learn-co-curriculum/phase-4-using-databases-with-render/README.md

 psql (PostgreSQL) 14.x
 ```

-Back in render, select the version you have from the dropdown.
+Then, back in Render, select the version you have from the dropdown.

 ![Creating a new database](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/create-database.png)